How to Make a Mood Board That Guarantees Amazing Design

 Suppose texture plays a significant role in your design or your team works in one location.
 In that case, a traditional mood board may be ideal.
 You can use a bulletin board to build a collage of images from magazines and other print media.

 Pinterest is my platform of choice for developing a mood board.
 It’s filled with design inspiration and ideas.
 It’s also a quick and easy way to get started with your own.

 To begin, go to Pinterest.
 If you don’t have an account, you will have to set one up.

 Create a new board and give it a name (i.e., “Mood Board Inspiration”) that will set it apart from any other pinboards you have.

 In the search bar, enter the type of business you have followed by the word “design”.

-Canva is another great platform for creating a mood board.
+Canva is another excellent platform for creating a mood board.
 Like Pinterest, it’s easy to use.
 There are free and paid versions, but you can use the free one.
 Create an account or log in and search for “mood board”.
-You will see several examples to choose from.
+You will see several examples from which to choose.

 Milanote is a fantastic online tool with a feature designed specifically for mood boards.
 This platform is good if you’re in the creative industry and use mood boards for clients.

 The Mood Board Process

 Now that you have determined the platform you will use to create your mood board, it’s time to get to it.